staking-foundation/docs/docs/40-staking-rewards.md

 - Penalties may be collected from Operators if they fail their duties.
 - Important: Diva Staking doesn't charge any kind of protocol fee!

-If support for re-staking is introduced, it will come as an additional reward distributed between Staking Rewards and Operator Rewards.
+If other sources of rewards like re-staking are introduced, it will come as an additional reward distributed between Staking Rewards and Operator Rewards.

 ## Ethereum rewards